Please be aware of fire safety arrangements when you're on UWE Bristol premises.

 What you need to do

 A monthly global sounding of the fire alarm system is held across Frenchay, Glenside and Bower Ashton campuses on set dates and times, giving a short burst of the sounding for 10-20 seconds.
-If the alarm sounds for more than 60 seconds during these periods you should evacuate the building normally.
+If the fire alarm sounds for longer during these periods you should evacuate the building normally.
 Listen to an example fire alarm.

-Sound the fire alarm using the nearest red manual call point.
+Activate the fire alarm using the nearest red manual call point.
 You should also repeatedly shout “fire” to alert persons in the immediate vicinity.

-Please make sure you familiarise yourself with the building escape routes from areas that you normally use and your local faculty evacuation procedures.
+Please make sure you familiarise yourself with the building escape routes from areas that you normally use and your local college evacuation procedures.
 Please evacuate immediately if the fire alarm activates, closing doors behind you.
 All doors marked as ‘Fire door keep shut’ or ‘fire door keep locked’ must be kept closed – they must not be propped or wedged open.

 Don't use the lifts if the fire alarm is sounding.

-You must always make your way to the signed evacuation areas – once outside the building, you must move well away from the building and don’t loiter near the entrances
+You must always make your way to the signed evacuation areas – once outside the building, you must move well away from the building and don’t loiter near the entrances.